-If you play or coach football at any level, you’ve probably already heard of the Vertimax.
-The world’s premier strength training tool allows players to take on resistance while practicing the exact same skills and motions that they’ll be using on the field come game time.
+If you play or coach football at any level, you’ve probably already heard of the VertiMax.
+The world’s premier football training equipment for football speed training and strength training that allows players to take on resistance while practicing the exact same skills and motions that they’ll be using on the field come game time.

 The Vertimax has broad applications that reach far beyond football, and it’s known as one of the only training tools to help football athletes at all positions.
 However, that doesn’t mean that you can’t dive deep into one position with the Vertimax – just because it’s widely applicable doesn’t mean things never get specific.
 In fact, name any position and you’ll find dozens of workouts that can be fine-tuned to fit its unique demands.

 Take a wide receiver as an example.
 Most people don’t think of this position as one that relies on the explosive strength of, say, a tackle.
-But that doesn’t mean that strength training isn’t relevant to the position – in fact, wide receivers stand to benefit just as much as any other position from workouts that target sprint speed, injury prevention, and quick lateral movement.
-Here are some Vertimax workouts that do just that.
+But that doesn’t mean that strength training isn’t relevant to the position – in fact, wide receivers stand to benefit just as much as any other position from football training workouts that target sprint speed, injury prevention, and quick lateral movement.
+Here are some Vertimax football speed and agility training workouts that do just that.